Best Paralegal Schools in New Jersey

 If you want to work as a paralegal in New Jersey, choose an ABA-approved program with solid internship opportunities.
 A certificate works if you already have a degree, but an associate degree gives you a stronger footing for career growth.
 Once trained, you can work in law offices, government agencies, or corporate legal teams.

 Your next step: Make a shortlist of two or three schools, review their program details, and set up a meeting with their admissions offices.
-The sooner you start, the sooner you can be job-ready.
+The sooner you start, the sooner you can complete your training.